marionwalton/media-and-society/1_media.md

 - TOC
 {:toc}

 What did you do when you first opened your eyes this morning?
 What did you do yesterday evening?
-There’s a good chance that your morning and evening rituals involved paying attention to some type of **media**.
+What did you do with your friends?
+There’s a good chance that your morning, evening and friendship rituals involved paying attention to some type of **media**.

 ![Media practices](https://plus.unsplash.com/premium_photo-1704756438132-bc013bd60608?ixlib=rb-4.1.0&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&q=80&w=1740)